grame-cncm/faustlive/README_FaustLive.txt

 2) LIBS/scheduler.ll depends on the version of llvm.
 This file has to be re-generated if the version changes.
 For now llvm 3.1 is used

+3) If you use the remote control through httpd and you want to use a port < 100, you will have to start FaustLive in sudo mode.

 ---------------TO ADD A NEW AUDIO ARCHITECTURE

 1) Implement the classes :